metamn/inu-v2-b/react-src/src/components/Content/Content.md

 Hidden - When there is a Slideshow
 Inactive - Otherwise ...

-* Removes the click handler when the content switcher icon is inactive
+* Removes the content switcher click handler when the content switcher icon is inactive

 * Loads a list of posts associated to a category